11/dougrudolph/README.md

 # dougrudolph.com
-Personal website creating with <a href="https://lit-element.polymer-project.org/">Lit-Element</a>
+Personal website created with <a href="https://lit-element.polymer-project.org/">Lit-Element</a>